UNCATEGORIZED @US

 Manual processes make HIPAA and data security harder to maintain, raising legal and financial risks.

-What are the key features to look for in PMS?
+What are the key features to look for in a patient management software?

-Here are 6 features you need to look for in your PMS.
+Here are the key features and capabilities you should look for in a modern PMS:

 1. Smart scheduling